PagiY/JWT-Sessions-and-Redis/README.md

 * Uses the concept of refresh tokens, where an expired access token is secretly refreshed and given a new token without logging out the user.
 * Refresh tokens can be stored in a database and must be encrypted

+#### Sessions

+* Stateful approach.
+Authentication data should be stored in both the client and server side.

 ## READINGS

 * [An Introduction to Identity and Access Management](https://curity.io/resources/learn/introduction-identity-and-access-management/)